-In this activity, students practise predicting future event using going to + verb based on the evidence they see in some mystic runes.
+In this telling the future activity, students practise predicting future event using going to + verb based on the evidence they see in some mystic runes.

-If you don’t fancy cutting up lots of pieces of paper, you can play this game with your smartphone or tablet, see the fortune telling web-app.
+If you don’t fancy cutting up lots of pieces of paper, there’s an online fortune telling activity at our partner site LearnHip.com.

-Print and cut up some fortune-telling runes (clipart icons do the trick).
+Print and cut up some fortune-telling runes (ok, it’s clip-art).
 You will need at least thirty symbols per pair of students, so there’s a bit of scissor work involved.

 Conjure up the image of a fortune-teller waving their hands over a crystal ball and tell students they are soon going to read their partner’s fortune.

 Try to elicit examples of events which a fortune teller might predict, for example:

 I see a handsome stranger in your future